-By hovering over a video, you get several options to add to the cart, save it, or add it to a collection.
-If you’re not ready to purchase just yet, I highly recommend creating collections, which help keep your assets organised.
+By hovering over a video, you get several options to add it to the cart, save it, or add it to a collection.
+If you’re not ready to purchase just yet, I highly recommend creating collections, which help keep your assets organized.

-Trust me, when your downloads reach hundreds or thousands, the mess will be unbearable unless you start organising early.
+Trust me, when your downloads reach hundreds or thousands, the mess will be unbearable unless you start organizing early.

 Step 4.
 Download previews (for free)

 Even with the free account, you can download the previews of your content.
 However, it will be watermarked.
 That being said, you can still use it in your project to see whether it’s a good fit or not.

 Of course, if you’re ready to purchase just yet, you can skip this step.

 Suppose you’re ready to commit to an Artgrid and/or Artlist subscription (I think you’re making the right decision), head over to the pricing page, and choose a plan.

 As soon as you enter your payment information and confirm the payment, you’ll receive full access to all content.
 And you will be able to download it without a watermark.

 What is Artgrid for?